lovesh/bulletproofs-amcl/README.md

 # Bulletproofs

 1. On a pairing friendly curve.
 BLS12-381 and BN254 for now.
-Adjust the value of `BLSCurve` in [lib.rs](src/lib.rs)
+Adjust the value of `ECCurve` in [lib.rs](src/lib.rs)
 2. Using [Apache Milagro](https://github.com/milagro-crypto/amcl).
 3. Pending support for
     - aggregation